Cosmological Averaging in Nonminimally Coupled Gravity: Global K-monopoles in gravity

 Although Eq. \eqref{r*c} is strictly valid in the $r \to \infty$ limit, it is expected to effectively hold for $r \gg r_*$.
 Therefore, in this regime

 Notice that, except if $F(T) \propto T$, this ratio depends on $r$ and can be significantly different from unity.
 For example, if $F(T)=\epsilon |T|^{\beta}$ then

 for $r \gg r_*$.

 The solid lines in Fig.~\ref{fig5} display the ratio $\langle F(T)\rangle_r / F(\langle T\rangle_r)$ as a function of the distance from the monopole center $r$, for several values of $\alpha$ and for the model $F(T) = -0.1\, T^2$.
-Figure~\ref{fig5} shows that, at large $r$, this ratio closely follows the approximation obtained using a simplified top-hat profile for the radial dependence of $T$, as given in Eq.~\eqref{ratio}.
+Figure~\ref{fig5} shows that, at large $r$, this ratio closely follows the approximation obtained using a simplified top-hat profile for the radial dependence of $T$, as given in Eqs.~\eqref{ratio} and~\eqref{ratio1}.
+Notably, although the latter depends on $r_*$ it is otherwise independent of the particle composition.